jermanuts/feather-docs/content/_guides/windows.md

 ![You may leave "GpgOL" and "GpgEX" unchecked](/static/files/win-gpg-kleopatra.png)

 - Obtain Feather's release signing key from the [Git repository](https://raw.githubusercontent.com/feather-wallet/feather/master/utils/pubkeys/featherwallet.asc).
-  - In Tor Browser: Right click → Save Page As...
+  - In Firefox/Tor Browser: Right click → Save Page As...
+  - In Chrome: Right click → Save as...
   - (For alternative ways of obtaining the release signing key, see: [Release signing key](release-signing-key))

 - In Explorer, double-click on `featherwallet.asc` to import the key in Kleopatra.